ExtrieveTechnologies/ImageWizHelper/README.md

    **Parameter Name**
    - **ImgWizHlpHandle** - *Handle created during initialization*

-3. **CompressToTiff** - *This function will take array of input files and will create a single Tif output file.
+**3. CompressToTiff** - *This function will take array of input files and will create a single Tif output file.
 Support input as array of JPEG, PNG, bmp, & TIFF.
 By default DLL will select 200 as the standard DPI and A4 as the page size.
 It is recommended to keep a minimum of 150 as DPi to avoid Quality issues.
 Formats like DJvu, JBIG2 an data PDF are not supported.
 If input format is not supported it will return false.*